 5. The sacred is in all things.
 We live in community with it, not dominion over it.

-Our latest newsletter features the story of Floyd and Hope, a tale of unrequited love.
+Our latest newsletter features the story of Patsy and Flip, a story of motherly love chicken-style.

 Her topic was one her favorites, Hens for Fun & Eggs.
 Curious what she might have shared?
 View her Hens for Fun & Eggs presentation and let us know what you think